emacs-mirror/emacs/mps/manual/source/glossary/b.rst

         architectures that will ensure certain guarantees about the order of accesses to memory.

-        Some processor architectures, such as the Alpha AXP, make very few guarantees about the relative orders of :term:`load` and :term:`store (1)` operations in the instruction stream and the actual order of accesses to :term:`main memory`.
+        Some processor architectures make very few guarantees about the relative orders of :term:`load` and :term:`store (1)` operations in the instruction stream and the actual order of accesses to :term:`main memory`.
 These architectures will often have special instructions that make stronger guarantees.

-        For example, the Alpha AXP has the ``MB`` instruction, which
+        For example, the ARM has the ``DMB`` (Data Memory Barrier)
-        will:
+        instruction:

-            Guarantee that all subsequent loads or stores will not access memory until after all previous loads and stores have accessed memory, as observed by other processors.
+            It ensures that all explicit memory accesses that appear in program order before the DMB instruction are observed before any explicit memory accesses that appear in program order after the DMB instruction.

         These instructions are vital for certain synchronization operations.